jgoos/patching/roles/smtp_credential/README.md

 Role Name
 =========

-This role creates a SMTP credential type in Ansible Automation Platform
+This Ansible role generates a SMTP credential type in an automation platform.
+This credential type can be used to store SMTP server login information, such as the hostname, port, and login credentials.

 Requirements
 ------------